hbowie/softdevbigideas/ideas/Pick the Right Sort of Customer Proxy.md

 Body:

 Nearly every development effort will require some individual or small group to make decisions on behalf of your customer.
-In Agile literature, this person would be referred to as the <a href="http://www.scaledagileframework.com/product-owner/" target="ref">Product Owner</a>.
+In Agile literature, this person would be referred to as the <a href="http://www.scaledagileframework.com/product-owner/" class="reflink" target="ref">Product Owner</a>.
 In other contexts, he or she might be referred to as the product manager, or the system manager, or simply a responsible business analyst.

 Whatever they are called, this person or persons has a critical role to play, since they must ultimately make important decisions about what will be deemed acceptable and desirable and necessary by the broader customer community.